Small 6 Inch Funfetti Cake

 My parents aren’t good cooks, so I taught myself everything.
 In fact I teach them more than they teach me.

-My current life is kinda boring.
+My current life is boring.
 It’s just me and my ridiculous (and adorable) cat J who doesn’t know how to cat.
 I also call him Drama Llama because it’s always something new with him.

 And when I do have a story to tell, it’s 0 percent related to the recipe.
 Then I struggle trying to connect the two:

 But maybe I’m not compromising on who I am.
 I don’t have a big personality.
 I’m an introvert who has trouble connecting to large crowds.
-I’m that girl everyone forgets because I don’t like to stick out.
+I’m that girl everyone forgets because I don’t stick out.

 I don’t want to be on camera.
 I try to push myself to do on-camera Instagram stories so you can see my face, but it’s definitely out of my comfort zone.